IAPSO-CTDO2/IAPSO_CTDO2_processing/ctdproc_steps.md

 2) Corrections to T and C calibrations
 i) Use systematic comparisons between sensor data and an independent measure (e.g. SBE35, water sample salinity) \
 ii) Corrections can potentially vary by cast, but usually should be a very few different sets during the cruise, or slowly evolving with shifts only due to fouling or mechanical shock events \
 iii) Over the whole cruise, compare two CTD T sensors, and compare each vs SBE35 data, first as functions of pressure then as functions of time.
-If mean (?) differences are within the expected accuracy as listed by McTaggart et al., 2010, apply no calibration. \
+If mean differences are within the expected accuracy as listed by McTaggart et al., 2010, apply no calibration. \
 iv) Compare and derive adjustments to salinity.
 Inspect the residuals to identify and flag outliers/bad salinometer values.
-After excluding these values as well as the top 500 m, for each CTD, calculate a slope as the factor between the sum over samples of CTD x bottle and the sum over samples of CTD x CTD. conductivity (not salinity).
-This may sometimes be done on a station-by-station basis. \
+After excluding these values as well as the top 500 m, for each CTD, calculate a slope as the factor between the sum over samples of CTD x bottle and the sum over samples of CTD x CTD. conductivity (not salinity).  \
 v) Apply to data by modifying the coefficients in the XMLCON file(s) according to these slopes, and re-running steps in B.

 ### Oxygen (electrochemical sensors)